RobertoPrevato/K8sStudies/docs/kind/postgresql.md

 This information is interesting to compare the differences of running a single PostgreSQL server for local development, with and without Kubernetes.

-To run a PostgreSQL 17 server using a volume mount to persist data in the host:
+To run a PostgreSQL 17 server using a volume mount to persist data in the host, run the following commands, replacing `***` with the desired password:

 ```bash
 # create a folder dedicated to persisting postgres